Marin Petrov

-Marin Petrov (Марин Петров; born 7 August 1977 in Varna) is a former Bulgarian football midfielder.
-He has won one A PFG title and one Bulgarian Cup at club level, playing for 11 different teams in Bulgaria and Greece throughout his career.
+Marin Petrov (Марин Петров; born 7 August 1977) is a Bulgarian former professional footballer who played as a midfielder.
+He won one A PFG title and one Bulgarian Cup at club level, playing for 11 different teams in Bulgaria and Greece throughout his career.

+Career

 Petrov began his professional career for Spartak Varna in 1997.
 He also played for Litex Lovech, Cherno More, Naftex Burgas, Ethnikos Piraeus, Kallithea, Fostiras, Chernomorets Burgas, Sportist Svoge and FC Topolite.
 Petrov made his final appearance in his career for Lokomotiv Plovdiv, in a 0–0 draw against Litex Lovech for Bulgarian Cup on 31 October 2012, coming on as a substitute.
 On 13 January 2013, Petrov announced his retirement from football.